ufal/npfl129/exam/questions.md

   unseen data are made.
 [10]

-- Derive the primary formulation of hard-margin SVM (the value to minimize, the constraints to fulfil) as a maximum-margin classifier.
+- Derive the primary formulation of hard-margin SVM (the value to minimize, the constraints to fulfill) as a maximum-margin classifier.
 [5]

 - How do we search for a minimum of a function
   $f(\boldsymbol x): \mathbb{R}^D \rightarrow \mathbb{R}$ subject to an inequality